Taming the Monster Every Context: Complexity Measure and Unified Framework for Offline-Oracle Efficient Contextual Bandits: Proofs for Section Part 1: Regret Analysis for

-In this subsection, we verify the claims about the regret bounds of \generalfalcon in the three running examples.
-We first present Assumption~\ref{assum:bounded-doec}, which is satisfied by all three running examples with $D = A$, $d$ and $1/h$ respectively, as well as when the Eluder dimension of $\Fcal_x$ is polylogarithmic in scaling factor $\varepsilon$ for all $x$ (Proposition~\ref{prop:sec-eluder}); and the offline oracle implements ERM with a finite class $\Fcal$~\citep[e.g.,][]{agarwal12contextual}.
+In this subsection, we instantiate Theorem~\ref{thm:main-regret} under two concrete epoch schedules: a doubling schedule and a small epoch schedule, which in particular verify the claimed regret bounds of \generalfalcon in the three running examples.
+We first present Assumption~\ref{assum:bounded-doec}, which is satisfied by the relaxed coverages (and their cushioned versions) in all three running examples with $D = A$, $d$ and $1/h$ respectively, as well as when the Eluder dimension of $\Fcal_x$ is polylogarithmic in the scale factor $\varepsilon$ for all $x$ (Proposition~\ref{prop:sec-eluder}, under the trivial relaxation $\overline{\coverage} = \coverage$); and the offline oracle implements ERM with a finite class $\Fcal$~\citep[e.g.,][]{agarwal12contextual}.

-\begin{assum} The following hold: \begin{itemize} \item There exists a constant $D > 0$, such that for any context $x \in \Xcal$, we have $ \max_{x \in \Xcal} \doec_{\gamma, \varepsilon}(\Fcal_x, \Lambda) \leq \frac{D}{\gamma} \mathrm{polylog}\del{\frac{1}{\varepsilon}}. $
+\begin{assum} The following hold: \begin{itemize} \item There exists a constant $D > 0$, such that for any context $x \in \Xcal$, we have $ \max_{x \in \Xcal} \overline{\doec}_{\gamma, \varepsilon}(\Fcal_x, \Lambda) \leq \frac{D}{\gamma} \mathrm{polylog}\del{\frac{1}{\varepsilon}}. $

 \item The offline regression oracle ensures that $\offlinereg(\Fcal, T, \delta) \leq \frac{\log (|\Fcal|/\delta)}{T}$. \end{itemize} \end{assum}